jjasghar/website/tutorials/katacoda/getting-started/setup.md

 `git clone https://github.com/tektoncd/website`{{execute}}

-Open the directory `website/tutorials/katacoda/getting-started/src` with the file explorer.
+Open the directory `website/tutorials/katacoda/getting-started/src`.
 The directory consists of three subdirectories and one file:

 * `app/`: a simple Python Flask web application.
 * `tekton-katacoda/`: Tekton resource specifications you will use in this scenario.